Employment for F-1 Students

 If you are a student interested in working on-campus, you will want to access the TMCC Student Job Board listing available jobs on-campus.

-However, if you are interested in working off-campus, please consult with International Admissions before beginning any type of off-campus work.
+However, if you are interested in working off-campus, please consult with International Student Services before beginning any type of off-campus work.
 Working without proper authorization for any length of time, even one day, can have very serious consequences on a student’s immigration status in the U.S. If you have questions related to F-1 employment eligibility, contact us.

 - No special work authorization is required to begin on-campus employment.
 Students need to follow the required steps to obtain a Social Security number: